 The soils around the southwest of Michigan, combined with the weather, provide the perfect conditions for growing grapes.
 As such, this part of Michigan boasts some of the state’s wineries.
 Saugatuck is located on the Lake Michigan Shore Wine Trail, and you’ll find plenty of places in the locale to sip on high-quality wines.

 In the heart of downtown, Fenn Valley – Saugatuck Tasting Room has a wide selection of wines produced at the nearby Fenn Valley Vineyards.
 The expert members of staff can help you choose the perfect wine for you, and you can sample some of the winery’s popular beverages.
 Alternatively, travel a little out of the city for a splendid experience at the main Fenn Valley Vineyards.
 Tour the verdant vineyards and see how wine is produced before sipping a glass in a scenic setting.

 You can combine fine wines with attractive art at Petter Wine Gallery Shop and Wine.
 More than 20 delectable types of wine are available by the glass, while the shop stocks a whopping 400+ bottles to buy.
 The store is also known for its excellent cheeses, bread, meats, and chocolates for the perfect wine pairing.

 Grab your designated driver and take a trip out of the city to St. Julian Winery.
 Less than an hour from Saugatuck, this grand 100-year-old winery is the oldest in the state and is one of Michigan’s best places to visit in the fall.
 Of course, you can also enjoy a tipple (or two!) in one of Saugatuck’s bars.

 7. Feel Inspired at Saugatuck Center for the Arts

 Saugatuck Center for the Arts aims to create a sense of community through the arts, connecting people and making people happy.
 The center has three main focuses – entertainment, engagement, and education.
 A major hub for the performed arts, the center was created in 2001.
-Previously, despite Saugatuck long having had a thriving artist colony, there was no dedicated center at the heart of the community.
+Previously, despite Saugatuck long having had a thriving artist colony, no dedicated center was at the heart of the community.